Live updates

 RR: Humbugs would automatically dismiss it as photoshop trickery; yet, they would be mistaken.
 I seem taller because I am taller.
 Am I the tallest online persona in Tacoma?
 Lord knows.
 If my tallness is more persistent, my pictures more exaggerated, my posts more glaring, my flags more patriotic and my promotions more brilliant… it is not because of fewer scruples but more energy and ingenuity (as P.T.
 Barnum would say).

-Alaska.
+TG: Oh, so you're from Alaska.
 Have you ever visited Gnome?
 What was it like?

 RR: Nome?
 Lets get real.
 There is no Nome.
 That is no Nome outside the imaginations of quack cartographers… although it would be highly amusing to contemplate a real city where people stood all day in flowerbeds collecting mildew in their plastic beards.